 In 1841, Dorothea Dix was appalled by the conditions she observed in Massachusetts jails and crusaded for more humane responses to the needs of those inmates with mental illnesses.
 Within a decade her work was translated into therapeutic state run institutions that traded punishment for care.
 Over the next century, without sustained commitment to Dix's vision for recovery, these facilities fell into disrepair to the point that today, hundreds of thousands of people with mental illnesses crowd our county jails and state prisons.

 In recent years, Arizona has incarcerated a higher number of people suffering from mental disabilities than almost any other state in our nation.
 David's Hope is dedicated to seeing that change and to improving criminal justice mental health collaboration in Arizona and across the nation.
-In 2014 we are officially launching our David's Hope Criminal Justice Mental Health Collaboration Project.
-Our efforts will continue to focus on Crisis, Corrections, Diversion, Juvenile Justice and Reentry.
+In 2014 we officially launched our David's Hope Criminal Justice Mental Health Collaboration Project.
+Our efforts continue to focus on Crisis, Corrections, Diversion, Juvenile Justice and Reentry.
 The David's Hope Criminal Justice Mental Health Collaboration Project will continue to build on the foundation we have laid in the Arizona Mental Health and Criminal Justice Coalition.
 David's Hope was asked to take the leadership of the coalition in 2012 and since that time we have continued to build a grass roots movement which is reaching into the halls of government.

-In 2014 the David's Hope Criminal Justice Mental Health Collaboration Project will take it to the next level as we reach out to both officials in government, representatives of mental health and substance abuse treatment providers and recipients of mental health services to promote cross system collaboration.
+As partners together we reach out to both officials in government, representatives of mental health and substance abuse treatment providers and recipients of mental health services to promote cross system collaboration.
 David's Hope promotes evidence based practices which will keep our communities safer by closing the revolving door of those with mental illness and addictions recycling through our jails and prisons.
-The chart below is useful in showing how improving access to and participation in effective mental health and addiction treatment will save our taxpayer dollars from being wasted on expensive back end fixes after crisis erupts.
+We work to improve access to and participation in, effective mental health and addiction treatment, which will save our taxpayer dollars from being wasted on expensive back end fixes after crisis erupts.Supporting Our Returning Citizens.

 The majority of all prisoners will return to our communities.
 Our coalition serves the formerly incarcerated by offering them the tools they need to rebuild hope for themselves and for those whose lives they touch.

-Bringing together a broad coalition of stakeholders in order to promote the successful reintegration of the formerly incarcerated, to reduce crime and recidivism, to increase the safety of our communities and to ensure the rights and safety of victims of crime.
+The Arizona Mental Health Criminal Justice Reentry Initiative works to bring together a broad coalition of stakeholders in order to promote the successful reintegration of the formerly incarcerated, to reduce crime and recidivism, to increase the safety of our communities and to ensure the rights and safety of victims of crime.